schlotg/viage/docs/api.md

 # Viage API
 ## Components
 All components need to derive off of the Component class.
-This class gives you the functionality give you the methods below via inheritance.
+This class gives you the functionality below via inheritance.

 Some usage notes:
 - The base constructor must have a tag name passed into it.
 A DOM element by this name is constructed and stored in **this.e**
 - Implement and use a *init()* function to configure your components.
 This is a great place to pass in configuration data, etc...
 The router will use the init function to pass in state data when a state change is detected.
 The constructors should have minimal configuration happening in them
-- Use the attach method to attach this component to an existing DOM element
+- Use the attach method to attach a component to an existing DOM element
-- Use the attach attribute in your HTML to automatically to attach elements to this component.
+- Use the attach attribute in your HTML to automatically to attach elements to a component.
 They will show up in **this.attachments** which is a map with the attach name as the key
-- Use the createComponent() method to create and automatically add components to the component.
+- Use the createComponent() method to create and automatically add components to a component.
 Added Components will show up in **this.components** which is a map with the component name as a key
-- Use clearComponents() or destroyComponent() to automtically remove the the component and call release on it
+- Use clearComponents() or destroyComponent() to automtically remove a component and call release on it
 - Use addServiceListener and removeListener to add listeners to a service.
 This takes care of unregistering the event listeners on release or a remove.
 The listeners are stored in the array **this.listeners**
 - Release will clean up all the attached listeners, components, and attachements
-- Configure the class in an **init()** function instead of the constructor.
-THe constructor should simply call the **super()** function with the tag name.

 ### Element
 Each component has a element whose named gets passed down through the constructor.
-You can access via **this.e**.
+You can access it via **this.e**.
 A call to attach() will append this element into the element to be attached to.

 ### addServiceListener<A extends Service>(service: A, event: string, cb: any)
 This adds an event listener to a service.
 This will automatically be removed when the component gets destroyed.
 This uses a intermediate class that manages the intricacies of the **addEventListener** API and its difficulties with classes and arrow functions.